 Call your doctor if you think you may have a serious illness.
-If
+You may need to see your doctor if

-your diarrhea or vomiting is very bad or if you do not start to get better
+your diarrhea or vomiting is very bad or if you don't start to get better

 If you do go to